Vsspaulasouza/TasksApp/task-api/README.md

 ## 🧐 Sobre <a name = "about"></a>

-Api para gerenciar os usuários, categorias e tasks.
+Api para gerenciar os usuários, categorias e tarefas.

 ## ⛏️ Construído usando <a name = "built_using"></a>